 For more information on our new build programme, please contact us

 Registered providers (often known as social landlords) are the bodies that own and manage social housing.

 They tend to be non-commercial organisations such as local authorities or housing associations.

 Housing associations are independent, not-for-profit organisations that can use any profit they make to maintain existing homes and help finance new ones.

-To find registered social landlords operating in South Cambridgeshire District Council, download our registered social landlords contacts list.
+You can find all registered social landlords operating in South Cambridgeshire on our registered social landlords contacts list.

 Housing Needs Survey

 We work in partnership with Cambridgeshire ACRE and a number of Housing Associations to deliver affordable housing for villages in South Cambridgeshire.